silverstripe/recipe-plugin/README.md

  - A `require-recipe` command to inline a recipe into the root composer.json, allowing the developer to customise the recipe dependencies without mandating the inclusion of all requirements directly.
  - An `update-recipe` command to upgrade to a newer version of a recipe.
+ - An `unpack` command to eject the recipe from the current project.

 ## Example output